bfuller7141/Moore-Insurance/src/content/service/golf-cart-insurance.md

 ---
 serviceName: "Golf Cart Insurance"
-image: "/images/services/golf-cart-insurance.jpg"
+image: "/images/services/golf-cart.webp"
+headerImg: "/images/services/headers/golf-cart-header.webp"
 pageTitle:
-  pre: "Golf Cart"
+  pre: "Cruise"
-  highlight: "Insurance"
+  highlight: "With"
-  post: ""
+  post: "Confidence"
 description: >
-  Protect your golf cart with comprehensive coverage designed for off-course adventures.
+  Whether you use your golf cart around the neighborhood, at the course, or on private property, the right insurance keeps you protected.
+Moore Insurance helps Arizona cart owners get simple, reliable coverage for accidents, theft, and damage—so you can enjoy the ride without worry.
 aboutServices: >
-  Our policy covers accidents, theft, and damages, ensuring your golf cart stays on the green.
+  Golf carts might seem low-risk, but accidents and unexpected issues can still happen.
+We work with top providers to offer policies that cover liability, property damage, and even custom add-ons.
+Our team will help you choose a plan that fits how and where you drive, giving you the protection you need at a price that makes sense.
 benefits:
-  - text: "Accident coverage"
-  - text: "Theft protection"
-  - text: "Competitive rates"
+  - text1: "Covers On-Road and Off-Road Use"
+  - text2: "Protection for Theft and Damage"
+  - text3: "Optional Coverage for Custom Upgrades"
+benefitImg: "/images/services/benefit/benefit-golf-cart.webp"
-category: "Auto Coverage"
+category: [ "Auto Coverage" ]
 ---